-Vince McMahon was part of quite a few headlines back in June after it was revealed that he secretly paid $3 million as settlement to a departing employee.
+Vince McMahon was part of quite a few headlines back in June after it was revealed that he secretly paid $3 million as a settlement to a departing employee.
 McMahon was under investigation right after this, and he had to retire.
 Chris Jericho still has a very high opinion of McMaohon.

 It was later discovered that McMahon also paid $12 million in hush money to many women over the last two decades, In the end, this proved to be the nail in the coffin for McMahon as he retried right after this.